- Variety selection

 Figure 7.
 Tomatoes trellised into a fan shape.

-As with any crop, a surface mulch is recommended to conserve soil moisture and manage weeds.
+As with any crop, surface mulch is recommended to conserve soil moisture and manage weeds.
 Mulching helps reduce the splashing of Early Blight fungal spores from the soil onto the leaves.
 It also helps stabilize soil moisture levels, reducing the incidence of blossom end rot.

 Black plastic mulch is popular for tomatoes, warming the soil and pushing production two to three weeks earlier.
 When using black plastic mulch, crops must be planted early so plant growth covers and shades the plastic before summer heat sets in.
 For details, refer to the CMG GardenNotes #715, Mulches for the Vegetable Garden.

 Avoid overhead sprinkling on tomatoes.
-Fungal spores are easily water-splashed from one leaf to another, and water on the leaves creates a favorable environment for disease development.
+Fungal spores are easily splashed from one leaf to another, and water on the leaves creates a favorable environment for disease development.
 Watering in the morning, allowing plants to dry before nighttime, may also be helpful.

 For details on garden irrigation, including drip irrigation, refer to the CMG GardenNotes #714, Irrigating the Vegetable Garden.

 Tomatoes have a low nitrogen requirement.
 Under high nitrogen conditions, vines grow excessively large at the expense of fruit production.
 More correctly stated, tomatoes are a fussy nitrogen feeder.
 On soils low in organic matter, tomatoes typically run out of nitrogen in mid-summer, reducing yields and predisposing the plants to Early Blight.